xsuite/xsuite/docs/twiss.rst

 The `reverse`` flag, allows getting the output of the twiss in the counter-rotating reference system.
-When `reverse` is True, the ordering of the elements is reversed, the zero of the s coordinate and fo the phase advances is set at  the new start, the sign of the coordinates s and x is inverted, while the sign of the coordinate y is unchanged.
+When `reverse` is True, the ordering of the elements is reversed, the zero of the `s`` coordinate and of the phase advances is set at the new start, the sign of the coordinates  `s`` and `x`` is inverted, while the sign of the coordinate `y` is unchanged.
 This is illustrated in the following example:

 .. literalinclude:: generated_code_snippets/twiss_reverse.py
    :language: python